OWASP/www-project-developer-guide/draft/13-security-gap-analysis/01-guides/01-samm.md

 #### How to use it

+The OWASP Spotlight series provides an overview of using the SAMM to guide development:
+'Project 9 - [Software Assurance Maturity Model (SAMM)][spotlight09]'.

 To Do: give a brief outline of how SAMM can be used by the development teams for their security gap analysis.
 Do not repeat the project documentation itself; ideally provide a primer and a pointer to the documentation.